-This three tiered approach is a modification of a concept known as the "district power equalization," proposed by John Coons, William Clune and Stephen Sugarman in 'Educational Opportunity: A Workable Constitutional Test for State Financial Structures", 57 Calif.
-L Rev. 303, (1969).
-This approach has been extremely influential because it retains local control by allowing local school districts to retain control over how local funds would be allocated but cuts (Footnote continued on next page...)
+This three tiered approach is a modification of a concept known as the "district power equalization," proposed by John Coons, William Chine and Stephen Sugarman in 'Educational Opportunity: A Workable Constitutional Test for State Financial Structures", 57 Calif.
+L Rev. 305, (1969).
+This approach has been extremely influential because it retains local control by allowing local school districts to retain control over how local funds would be allocated but cuts the tie between the amount of money that finances education in a local school district and district